learn-co-curriculum/phase-1-filtering-arrays/README.md

 The method accepts one argument, a callback function that it will invoke with each element in the array.
-For each element passed to the callback, if the callback's return value is truthy, that element is copied into a new array.
-If the callback's return value is falsy, the element is filtered out.
+For each element passed to the callback, if the callback's return value is `true`, that element is copied into a new array.
+If the callback's return value is `false`, the element is filtered out.
 After iterating over every element in the collection, `.filter()` returns the new array.

-Now that you've built your own `filter()` method, you have a much deeper grasp of how JavaScript's built-in `Array.prototype.filter()` method works.
+## Conclusion

+As we've learned in this lesson, using JavaScript's built-in `filter()` method enables us to write more efficient, less repetitive code.
+Specifically:

+- We no longer need to create a `for` or `for ... of` loop.
+- In each iteration through the array, the current element is stored in a variable for us.
+We no longer need to access elements using their index values.
+- A new array is automatically created and returned after the iterations are complete, so we no longer need to create an empty array and push elements into it.

+Finally, `Array` methods like `find()`, `filter()` and the other methods we will learn about in this section are _expressive_.
+As soon as we (or other developers) see that `filter()` is being called, we know that the code is looking for elements in an array that meet a certain condition and returning a new array containing those elements.
+Or if we see that `map()` (which we'll learn about next) is being called, we immediately know that the code is modifying the elements in an array and returning an array containing the modifed values.
+This makes our code easier to read and understand than if we use a generic looping construct.

 ## Resources